 David Travers QC, event facilitator, commented: “I was delighted to be involved with this event, which has demonstrated once again just how effective the industry can be in helping both caterers and regulators ensure the consumer is safe”.

 Speaking at the event Darryl Thomson, Head of Safety, Mitchells & Butlers said: “The Catering Guide provides food businesses with much needed clarity on best practice.
-It dispells common kitchen myths as well as being a useful benchmark of legal compliance.”
+It dispels common kitchen myths as well as being a useful benchmark of legal compliance.”

 The guide gives advice and guidance to caterers on how to comply with their legal obligations.
 But just as important are the suggestions the guide makes for best industry practice thus guiding the industry to achieving the highest standards.